iamdey/linux-mouseaccel-manager/README.md

 # Configure / disable mouseaccel

-Install a script to disable mouseaccel
+Install a script to disable mouseaccel.
+This script supports multi-entry devices (like some razer mouses)

+## Dependencies

+- xinput

 ## Usage